of the participatory budgeting for youth process Com'ON Cluj-Napoca

 Technical evaluation of initiatives

-Carrying out the voting period of the initiatives and announcing the order of the initiatives following the vote
+Voting of the initiatives and announcing the order of initiatives following the vote

 The calendar for the steps following the period for proposing initiatives may change.
 Any such change will be announced through the participatory approach website and the complementary communication tools.